 You may need public liability cover for some events to help protect you should a third party make claims due to injury or damage to a property.
 Please check with your insurer or the venue insurer if they can provide suitable cover.
 UNICEF UK is unable to provide public liability cover for your event

 Carry out a risk assessment

-Identify all the potential hazards that might cause harm to yourself and/or others at your fundraising event by following these steps:
+Identify all the potential hazards that might cause harm to yourself and/or others at your fundraising event by following the checklist below.

 - Review your assessment as you plan/once you have set up your event to check for any additional hazards or risks.

-You could also contact your local council for resources, advice and guidance within your local community, or search online for template risk assessment forms, for example, Healthy Working Living.
+- You could also contact your local council for resources, advice and guidance within your local community, or search online for template risk assessment forms.

 Health and safety checklist

 - Have you got a back-up plan in case of bad weather or a problem with the venue?